bluenviron/mediamtx/README.md

     readPass: sha256:BdSWkrdV+ZxFBLUQQY7+7uv9RmiSVA8nrPmjGjJtZQQ=
 ```

-**WARNING**: enable encryption or use a VPN to ensure that no one is intercepting the credentials.
+**WARNING**: enable encryption or use a VPN to ensure that no one is intercepting the credentials in transit.

 Authentication can be delegated to an external HTTP server: